Instructions & Support

 Calibration

-The internal clock inside most modern devices is accurate enough calibration should not be necessary, however you can calibrate the device to an external reference by accessing the calibration page from the main menu.
+The clock chips in modern devices are accurate enough that calibrating PianoMeter is almost never necessary.
+However you can calibrate the PianoMeter to an external reference by accessing the calibration page from the main menu.
 To calibrate, first enter the calibration source frequency in the box, then while playing the calibration tone, toggle the calibration offset until the spinner stops.
 This calibration will then be saved until the app is uninstalled from your device.

 Tuning to frequencies other than A=440